lukinkratas/yahoo_finance_client/README.md

 Below are example for each endpoint.

-Client class has methods defined according to the API endpoints.
+`AsyncClient` class has methods defined according to the API endpoints.
+It uses `curl_cffi.requests.AsyncSession` under the hood. s

-Stonk class is more user friendly and uses predefined modules for quote summary endpoint and predefined types for timeseries endpoints.
+`AsyncSymbol` class is more user friendly and uses predefined modules for quote summary endpoint and predefined types for timeseries endpoints.
+It uses `AsyncClient` as a singleton (meaning multiple symbols use the AsyncClient instance) under the hood.

-Some endpoints are only available in the Client class.
+Some endpoints are only available in the `AsyncClient` class.

 Both use http resources, so do not forget to close them after use to avoid resource leakage or use context manager.